OmarShafie/hadith/README.md

 - Narrators are color coded to highlight grade of narration with grade legend
 - On node hover: rawi details
 - Sankey Diagram weights represent number of hadiths between any 2 rawis'
-- Populate Hadiths in Link in a table
+- Populate Hadiths in Link in a table tooltip

 Next Steps (I know how to do):
-  - tool tips!!
 - Color links based on narration term (صيغ التخمل) + highlight Tadlees

 Form in drawer